Direct Imaging of Dynamic Glassy Behavior in a Strained Manganite Film

-In Fig. \ref{fig4}a (Supplementary Information \ref{sfig7}), we further investigate the dynamics of the PS glass by applying a B-field and studying the relaxation after removing this external stimulus\cite{c15}.
-The sample was again prepared by FCD to the desired $T$ before turning on the B-field.
-A field of 2.4T induced a significant portion of FM-M phases at all temperatures.
-Immediately after its removal, however, very different behaviors occurred at various temperatures.
-For $T < T_g$, the PS configuration was frozen after switching off the field and remained so after 18 hours.
-Since the magnetization dropped almost by half (Fig. \ref{fig4}b) upon field removal, the interpretation is again the randomization of spin orientations.
-At 50 K, no obvious change was observed right after turning off $B$, while the insulating regions increased after about a day.
-Again, the CO-I or FM-M phases in Fig. \ref{fig2} and \ref{fig3} preferentially aligned along the [1$\bar{1}$0] direction.
-The relaxation was much faster at 70K, where large changes happened right after the field removal and continued in several hours.
-For high enough $T =$ 120K, the relaxation back to the zero-field state was faster than our imaging time so little variation could be seen for another hour of waiting.
-Fig. \ref{fig4}c summarizes the measured FM-M fraction throughout this process.
-Assuming logarithmic time dependence, we can extract the relaxation time as a function of temperature (Supplementary Information \ref{sfig8}).
-Fitting such plot (Fig. \ref{fig4}d) with the Arrhenius equation, we obtain a rough estimate of the activation energy barrier $\Delta E = (1.3\pm0.9)\times10^2$ K in the dynamic regime.
+We further investigated the dynamic switching of the PS glass state from the FM-M to CO-I by monitoring the relaxation after removing an external $B$-field \cite{c5} (FIG. \ref{fig4}(a)).
+The sample was again prepared by ZFC to the desired $T$ before turning on the $B$-field.
+A field of 2.4 T induced a significant portion of FM-M phases at all temperatures.
+Immediately after its removal, however, very different behaviors occurred at different temperatures.
+For $T < T_g$, the PS was frozen with virtually no change in its configuration 18 hours after switching off the field.
+In contrast, dynamic behavior was observed at higher temperatures.
+At 50 K, no obvious change was observed right after turning off $B$, while the insulating regions expanded after one day.
+The relaxation was much faster at 70 K, where large changes happened right after field removal and continued for several hours.
+For high enough $T =$ 120 K, the relaxation back to the zero-field state was faster than our imaging time, so little variation can be seen after another hour of waiting.
+FIG. \ref{fig4}(b) summarizes the measured FM-M fraction throughout this process.
+Using the FM-M fraction as a function of time (FIG. \ref{fig4}(c) inset) and assuming a logarithmic time dependence [4], we can extract the relaxation time as a function of temperature (\hyperref[supp]{Supplemental Materials} \cite{c24}).
+As seen in FIG. \ref{fig3}(c), the relaxation time, on the order of several hours, diverges when approaching $T_g$.
+On the other hand, the magnetization dropped by almost half (FIG. \ref{fig4}(d)) immediately upon field removal even at 12K.
+In other words, a sizeable amount of spins in the FM-M clusters are still able to randomize even though the cluster itself is frozen.

-As a final remark, the PS glass around 50K appears to be an intrinsic mix, with neither FM-M nor CO-I being the obvious lower energy component to which the sample will gravitate.
-After hours of waiting, the system may develop more FM-M after FCD (Fig. \ref{fig3}) or more CO-I after the field removal (Fig. \ref{fig4}).
-This dual behavior suggests that the two competing phases have very similar energies, with relative fraction determined by higher order effects such as interactions among the macro-spin clusters.
-While the underlying charge, spin, and lattice physics is of atomic scale, the interactions among them lead to clusters and correlation lengths as long as micrometers.
-And the anisotropic strain clearly plays a key role in this mesoscopic glass.
-It is likely that this large span of length scales is coupled with the huge time span ranging from sub-picosecond electronic interaction to the laboratory scale of hours or days.